List of Countries Where OET is Accepted - How Useful is OET

 4. Ireland

-Ireland's Nursing and Midwifery Board (NMBI) and the Medical Council accept OET with a B in speaking and writing, and a C+ in listening and reading.
-In 2025, Ireland's growing pharma and healthcare sectors offer diverse roles, enhanced by EU mobility for professionals.
+The NMBI and Medical Council accept OET with B in speaking and writing and C+ in listening and reading.
+Ireland’s expanding healthcare and pharmaceutical sectors offer a variety of job options.

 5. Canada